Burger King Won't Take a Hint; Alters TV Ad To Evade Google's Block

 I know it's a crazy idea, but..
 (Score:5, Insightful)

-But then how will Google know where I am and what I'm doing?
+It would completely defeat the purpose of the Google Home to have to walk over and turn it on every time you wanted to use it.
+Actually, though, depending on what you mean by "turned on", it's not turned on 24x7.
+It does nothing but sit and run audio input through a DSP looking for the hotword most of the time, drawing very little power, and using no network (well, it polls for software updates once per day or so).

+I realize that it's cool to impress the other kids by hating on such things, but my family a

-This is truly beyond incompetence (Score:2)
+This is truly beyond incompetence (Score:3)

 I worked for a company that shared office space with a company which did voice logins over a decade ago, and back then they were processing voice commands to make sure not only that they were spoken by the appropriate party, but also that they weren't a repeat of a recording.
 And they could detect pitch-shifted and speed-shifted versions of a recording, too.
 And they could do all of this over the POTS network at ~8kHz...